-- To assign an owner to your contacts, companies, deals, or tickets during the import, include a [Object] owner header and add the email address of the user to each row in that column. users who are assigned a record through import will not receive a notification that they were assigned a new record.
+- To assign an owner to your contacts, companies, deals, or tickets during the import, include a [Object] owner header and add the name or email address of the user to each row in that column.
+Users who are assigned a record through import will not receive a notification that they were assigned a new record.

-- Depending on the property field type, there are specific formatting requirements.
-Learn more about property field types and importing to checkbox properties.
+- Depending on the property field type, there are specific formatting requirements:

 - When importing products (Professional and Enterprise only):